There are some things you need to know before you make a complaint:

-- Talking to an employer is the first step in trying to resolve an employment standards issue in the workplace.
+- Talk to your employer – this is the first step in trying to resolve an employment standards issue in the workplace.

-- Complaints can be made while employed and at any time up to 6 months after the last day of employment.
+- Complaints can be made while you are still employed and at any time up to 6 months after your last day of employment.

-- Complaints may be submitted online and there’s no fee associated with filing a complaint.
+- Complaints can be submitted online and there is no cost.

-- An employer can’t terminate an employee’s employment because they make, or are about to make a complaint.
+- Your employer cannot terminate your employment because you make, or are about to make a complaint.

 - Complaints that are submitted must be truthful.